dev-oriel/Atlas-Liquor-Store/README.md

-# Nike Website using React Vite and Tailwind CSS
+# Atlas Liquor Store Website using React Vite and Tailwind CSS

-This complete Nike website is to showcase my Styling capabilities usig Tailwind CSS
+This is a Complete Atlas Liquor store E-commerce Website using React Vite and Tailwind Css